 This course is designed to provide students with an analytical framework necessary to understand the development and the functioning of the global economy, as well as an overview of the challenges that world capitalism is currently facing.
 The analysis focuses on the textbook presentation of theory and policy in open economies, and is integrated with critical readings to achieve a broader understanding of the current debates on trade and financial issues in the context of globalization and internationalization of markets.
 The first part of the course is centered on international trade.
 The discussion presents the dominant models used to show how countries may gain from opening up their borders to trade in goods and services.
 The limitations of these models is also examined by looking at alternative perspectives and critical arguments.
 Policy implications are explored as well.
 The second part of the course is devoted to balance of payments accounts, exchange rates, and international monetary arrangements.

-• IN PROGRESS: Nursel Aydiner-Avsar and Chiara Piovani.
-“Economic Factors and Mental Health: A Gender Analysis for the United States.”
+• Submitted (August 2017): Nursel Aydiner-Avsar and Chiara Piovani.
+“The Gender Impact of Unemployment and Employment Characteristics: A Micro Analysis for the United States.”

 • Chiara Piovani.
 2017.
 ‘The Greening of China: Progress, Limitations, and Contradictions.’
 Journal of Contemporary Asia.
 47(1): 93-115.

 • Chiara Piovani and Nursel Aydiner-Avsar.
 ‘The Gender Impact of Social Protection Policies: A Critical Review of the Evidence.’
 2015.
 The Review of Political Economy.
 27(3): 410-441.

 • Chiara Piovani and Nursel Aydiner-Avsar.
 2014.
 ‘The 2008/2009 Economic Crisis: The Impact on Psychological Well-Being in the United States.’
 Forum for Social Economics, Vol. 44, No.1, pp.18-45.